Cognitive effort first

 For initial university conversations, pilot discussions, privacy, data, and procurement questions, contact hello@synlecto.com.

-Deployment-specific legal contacts, contract schedules, and detailed support targets are handled during institutional review rather than published as blanket public commitments.
+Deployment-specific legal contacts, contract schedules, and detailed support targets are handled during university review rather than published as blanket public commitments.

-Public-safe review bundles can be prepared on request for first conversation, pilot review, or structured institutional review without exposing internal-draft material.
+Public-safe review bundles can be prepared on request for first conversation, pilot review, or structured university review without exposing internal-draft material.